peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

     public EDecimal Pow(int exponentSmall)

-Raises this object's value to the given exponent.
+Raises this object's value to the specified exponent.

 **Parameters:**